VictoriaBC/vasterasmaps-2/README.md

 <p>This is a one-page website that includes 6 photo spots listed in Index and pinned on Google Maps using Javascript and API.
 This project is aimed on Photo enthusiasts who are travellers.
 You can search for places that a Nature Photography and Architecture photography oriented.
 Users can also use default pins from google that show restaurants, hotels and other events.</p>

-<h2>UX<h2>
+<h2>UX</h2>
 <p>I ran user interviews with potential users as a first step and as a second step created a prototype that I then tested and also presented to my mentor.
 Tests were iterated and the design changed after feedback to meet the User's need.
 As a potential traveller the most interesting genres in photography would be architecture and attractions, landscapes and nature altogether.</p>

 <h2>My goals were:</h2><br>
-<li>- To create a responsive website which is welcoming</li>
+<li> To create a responsive website which is welcoming</li>
-<li>- Focus on just two genres in photography for the MVP which is Nature and Architecture.
+<li> Focus on just two genres in photography for the MVP which is Nature and Architecture.
 This later can be developed</li>
-<li>- Attach brief information about each attraction on the website itself and on the pin windows with images</li>
+<li> Attach brief information about each attraction on the website itself and on the pin windows with images</li>

 <h2>Wireframes</h2>
 <p>The wireframes are created with Adobe XD as part of the design process.
 They were later saved in PDF, which is called Wireframes_Västerås_Maps.
 Page 1 is designed for desktop view and page 2 for mobile view.</p>